 Denver International Airport South Terminal Redevelopment, United States of America

-Denver International Airport's (DIA) South Terminal Redevelopment Program (STRP) launched in October 2011 to increase the overall passenger and aircraft handling capacity T the airport.
+Denver International Airport's (DIA) South Terminal Redevelopment Program (STRP) launched in October 2011 to increase the overall passenger and aircraft handling capacity of the US-based airport.

 The $544m project includes the construction of a new Westin Hotel and conference centre, a Public Transit Centre (PTC) and a Public Plaza at the terminal.
-It is expected to be finished by 2015.
+The project was completed in April 2016.

-The project will create 1,000 jobs, including 700 in construction and design, and 200 permanent jobs in the hotel.
+The project created 1,000 jobs, including 700 in construction and design, as well as 200 permanent jobs in the hotel.

 History of the South Terminal Redevelopment Program at DIA